KomodoPlatform/Documentation/docs/notary/setup-Komodo-Notary-Node.md

     make V=1 -j$(nproc --all)
     ```
 - Execute `./build.sh` to compile the Litecoin binaries.
-- Create the data folder and a `komodo.conf` config file
+- Create the data folder and a `litecoin.conf` config file
     ```bash
     cd ~
     mkdir .litecoin